By David Deady

 “The goal isn’t just gathering information, it’s developing actionable and accurate intelligence that improves your sourcing and talent strategy.”

-AI + Human Insight = Strategic Advantage
+AI and Human Insight as a Strategic Advantage

-Leveraging AI to understand the talent market doesn’t just save time — it transforms how recruiters can strategize and respond to changing demands.
+Using AI to understand the talent market doesn’t just save time – it transforms how recruiters can strategize and respond to changing demands.
 When used wisely, AI insights can pinpoint talent hotspots, uncover compensation trends, and guide smarter sourcing decisions.

 But as Glen Cathey reminds us, AI should support human judgment, not replace it.
 Recruiters still need to apply context, validate data, and bring the human touch to every insight.
 AI can map the terrain, but it’s up to you to navigate it thoughtfully.